raamav/raamav.github.io/index.md

    * **Approach**: Used a neural net with Bi-Directional LSTMs to extract the sentiment
    * **Results**: The best performing model had an accuracy of 83% on the test set

 2. **Sentiment Analysis on Full-Length Movie Reviews (IMDB)** [[code](https://github.com/raamav/Sentiment-Analysis-UserReviews/blob/master/IMDB_Reviews_DeepLearning_(v2).ipynb)] : IMDB Reviews is one of the best known publically available datasets for sentiment analysis.
-The reviews in the dataset are selected across movies and genre.
+The reviews in the dataset are selected across movies and genres.
    * **Data**: The dataset comprises 50,000 'full-length' reviews.
 Most of these reviews are several paragraphs long
    * **Approach**:
-        * From an architectural standpoint, used a three layer Bidirectional LSTM network followed by a set of three Dense layers.
-Incorporated recurrent dropouts which greatly improved the validation accuracy
+        * From an architectural standpoint, I used a three-layer Bidirectional LSTM network followed by a set of three Dense layers.
+Incorporated `Recurrent Dropout` which greatly improved the validation accuracy
         * Used Pre-Trained Word Embeddings to further improve the classification accuracy.
-Used the 100 dimensional GloVe embedding as an input to the deep network
+Used the 100-dimensional `GloVe` embedding as an input to the deep network
-        * Emoployed some innovative approaches of text-preprocessing, like expanding out word contractions *(don't >> do not)* and possessives *(people's >> people s)*
+        * Employed innovative approaches of text-preprocessing, such as expanding out word contractions *(don't >> do not)* and possessives *(people's >> people s)*
    * **Results**: The best performing model had an accuracy of 86% on the test set